 The underwriting department determines who the company should sell the promise to.
 Underwriters review applications and assess whether the company should allow applicants to purchase the promise.
 For example, the underwriting department of a life insurance company might review health questionnaires submitted by applicants to assess whether the level of risk is low enough to provide life insurance to the applicant.

 The claims department’s role is to process and pay legitimate claims.
 While the first three departments are very much concerned about profitability, the claims department is not supposed to consider company profitability when adjusting a claim.
 If the actuaries made a mistake and sold a product that is costing the company too much money, the product was not marketed correctly, or if underwriting was too lax, the company is supposed to pay legitimate claims and bear the loss.

 As we have discussed in previous posts, an insurance company has a legal obligation to treat its customers fairly and deal with its customers in good faith.
 Ideally, the disability insurance claim process should be simple.
-You should inform the company that you meet the standards of the contract, provide certification from a doctor of that fact, and collect your benefits.
+You should inform the company that you meet the standards of the contract, provide certification from a doctor of that fact, and collect your disability benefits.
 It is not supposed to be an adversarial process.

 Unfortunately, in instances where one or all of the first three departments mess up, some insurance companies improperly shift the burden of making a profit onto the claims department.
 This, in turn, transforms the claims process into an adversarial process.

 If you have an experienced disability attorney involved from the outset of your disability claim, your attorney can monitor the insurance company to make sure that they are complying with their legal obligations.
-If you have already filed a claim, but believe that your insurer is not properly processing your claim, an experienced attorney can review the insurer’s conduct and determine whether the insurer is acting in bad faith.
+If you have already filed a disability claim, but believe that your insurer is not properly processing your claim, an experienced attorney can review the insurer’s conduct and determine whether the disability insurer is acting in bad faith.